pelotech/ext-secrets-runc-shim/README.md

 First, go to the [releases page](https://github.com/pelotech/ext-secrets-runc-shim/releases) and download the binary for your system architecture.
 Once it is downloaded, place it in the default `PATH` on your Kubernetes node(s).
 It is important that you name the binary `containerd-shim-ext-secrets-runc-v1`.
 You _may_ replace the `ext-secrets-runc` part depending on the `runtime_type` you specify below.

+_Alternative to downloading, clone this repository and run `make`.
+The output will be in `test/shim`_

 _While this project is very early-stages POC, an obvious more persistent and scalable installation would be to bake the binary and following configurations into your node image(s) or bootstrap._

 Edit `/etc/containerd/config.toml` and replace the contents of the following section as so: